Student & Family Handbook

 - Receive summer tutoring at family’s expense in incomplete subjects and have a written letter from their tutors that they have demonstrated competence in subjects.

-At Trackers Forest School we expect student work to be original using the student’s own words and data.
+At Portland Forest School we expect student work to be original using the student’s own words and data.
 Academic dishonesty is an intentional act of deception where a student seeks to claim credit for the work of another person.
 This includes the intentional or unintentional use of unauthorized, misappropriated or fabricated material in any academic work.